-MetroPlan Orlando recognizes that inclusive public involvement is essential to the planning process, improving decision-making, strengthening community partnerships and providing traditionally underserved populations with opportunities to learn about and influence the ways transportation affects their lives.
+MetroPlan Orlando recognizes that inclusive public involvement is essential to the planning process.
+It improves decision-making, strengthens community partnerships, and provides traditionally underserved populations with opportunities to learn about and influence the ways transportation affects their lives.

-This plan includes objectives, strategies and measurement tools for the organization's public participation program.
+This plan includes objectives, strategies, and measurement tools for the organization's public participation program.
 By directing its efforts through this structure, MetroPlan Orlando provides a proactive approach to education and input in the planning process and uses visualization techniques to ensure content is clear, concise, and easy to understand.
-The organization also relies on its website, MetroPlanOrlando.org, to provide easy access to information - including (but not limited to) activities, plans, and upcoming meetings.
+The organization also relies on its website, MetroPlanOrlando.gov, to provide easy access to information - including (but not limited to) activities, plans, and upcoming meetings.